timshannon/bolthold/README.md

 ##Indexes
 In every GobStore there will be a reserved bucket *_indexes* which will be used to hold indexes that point back to another bucket's Key system.
 Indexes will be defined as functions which will return a GoType and be run against every existing row in a given Bucket.
+There will be helper functions that can optionally be used to simply add indexes for a specific field at the cost of a reflection lookup.

 ## Queries
 Queries will be chainable constructs that apply to the dataset in the order they are chained.
-There will be 2 types of queries.
-Key queries (includes indexes) and value queries.
+Indexes will be used in queries only if explicitly specified.
+There will be no "query optimiser".